Consider it the great-granddaddy of backup jobs: Protecting data at the Library of Congress.

 Founded in 1800, the Library of Congress is probably most famous for its collection: millions of books, photographs, sound recordings, manuscripts and other materials collected over the last 213 years and representing the bulk of American history.

-But like any library in the 21st century, the institution is grappling with managing the rise of digital data, collected from both outside sources and created from the library's efforts to
+But like any library in the 21st century, the institution is grappling with managing the rise of digital data, collected from both outside sources and created from the library's efforts to convert physical documents into digital files.

 Jane Mandelbaum, special projects manager for the information technology services directorate at the Library of Congress, said the library now manages "multiple petabytes" of digital content in four data centers, and noted that "the volume of digital content grows in both number of files and in the diversity of formats to be managed and delivered."